oksanaokhten/recipe-journal/README.md

         - Add MONGO_URI string
         - Back to terminal and add/commit/push requirements.txt and Procfile to GitHub.
     - Head back over to Heroku, click on 'Enable Automatic Deployment'.
-    - I have only the master branch for the project, so click 'Deploy Branch'.
+    - The project has only master branch, so click 'Deploy Branch'.
     - Heroku will now receive the code from GitHub, and start building the app using a required packages.
     - After a few minutes the message shown "Your app was successfully deployed."